kekland/inspector/README.md

 It's quite straightforward to use, just tap on the widget that you want to measure or tap on the pixel to get its color.

+You can also use keyboard shortcuts - `Shift` will toggle the color picker, and `Alt` or `Cmd` will toggle the widget inspector.

 ## Examples

 <p align="middle">